evanx/jsbin/hydratePromises/readme.md

 ### Error handling

 However some properties might have failed to load e.g. because of a network error.
-Those will not be set on `state` and so will be `undefined` i.e. if not set via `getInitialState` e.g. to an empty array as follows:
+Those will not be set on `state.` So we might `getInitialState` e.g. initialise the `popularArticles` property to an empty array as follows:

 ```javascript
    getInitialState: function () {